diracdeltas/blog/content/post/2020-05-10-quarantine-bagels.md

 2](https://user-images.githubusercontent.com/549654/81510472-bf5dd900-92c6-11ea-9843-d79fd898c092.jpg
 "day after bagels 2")

-for comparison, here's a picture from my 2nd batch which used bread flour instead of AP and had parmesan mixed into the dough. the dough was a lot stickier / harder to work with (hence some of the uglier photos above), and the end result might be considered not-a-proper-bagel by bagel snobs. however i guarantee it is still tastier than almost any bagel you can find on the west
+for comparison, here's a fresh-from-the-oven picture from my 2nd batch which used bread flour instead of AP and had parmesan mixed into the dough. the dough was a lot stickier / harder to work with due to the cheese (hence some of the uglier photos above), and the end result might be considered not-a-proper-bagel by bagel snobs. however i guarantee it is still tastier than almost any bagel you can find on the west